-While service standards at each restaurant differ on the basis of the restaurant type, format, and theme, there are certain service standards and etiquettes that remain common throughout.
+While service standards at each restaurant differ based on the restaurant type, format, and theme, there are specific service standards and etiquettes that remain common throughout.
 For instance, in a self-serving fast food restaurant, you don’t need to especially greet the guests and seat them, while at a fine dining restaurant, it is a must.
 Some of the most common restaurant service standards are-

-- Seating them at the desired table or the bar or waiting area if there is a wait time.
+- Offering them the desired table or the bar or waiting area if there is a wait time.

 - Presenting the guests with a menu and wait for a few minutes before going over for the order.